inbo/protocolsource/CONTRIBUTING.md

 -   select HTTPS and copy the URL to the clipboard
 -   start RStudio and select `File -> New project -> Version Control -> Git` -\> paste the URL
 -   `protocolsource` will be automatically suggested as project directory name (keep it that way)
--   In the field `Create project as subdirectory of` select a folder on your local disc.
+-   In the field `Create project as subdirectory of` select a folder _on your local disc_.
     For instance `C:/R/repositories`.
+    Make sure this is not a folder on Google drive and that you are not syncing your local folder to Google drive.
 -   Click "Create project"

 You will now have a local clone of the remote repository as an RStudio project.